aniruddhballal/VenPay/README.md

 - TASK 81: learnt about react+mui dependency issues
 - TASK 84: also, gotta make some real app like tariq said - not some to do - also learn more on reducer, react, redux, states, refreshing, mgmt all that
 - TASK 87: HMM, or MUI-fy the sub contents of the dashboard page, let'see - the dark theme is getting to me. lighter is kinda better
+- TASK 211: what sets this app apart from the rest of them? what about the companies and vendors that 'meet' here but then proceed to have offline or irl or other modes of conversations? revenue model/source? who are vendors? who are companies? what can be sold, what can be bought? who monitors? rules and regulations? this app would fight against all the IT teams of all the individual organisations. this aims to streamline and consolidate and display the company's whole finance income-outcome-overtheday-past-futurescope - etc: modelled based on the namma yatri website: https://nammayatri.in/open - define what a product is. the dashboard should contain data analytics and insights type of details, not jump into productmgmt, or display, or payments. purchase/sales dept of organisations.

 </details>